lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

 **1. Log in to the Portal Aspect of the RSP.** Go to `data.lsst.cloud <https://data.lsst.cloud>`_ , select the Portal Aspect, and click on the "DP1 Images" tab at the top.

-**2. Enter the coordinates of the image to be examined.**
+**2. Enter the Observation Type and Source, and the coordinates of the image to be examined.**
-Enter your desired constraints for the image query.
 The example below uses the Euclid Deep Field South (ECDS) containing the location of RA = 59.1, Dec = -48.73.
+In the "Location" tab on the left, request "Observation boundary contains point" and enter those coordinatres ihe box just below.
 Select Processed Visit Images (PVIs) by clicking on the "PVIs (2)" box in the "Observation Type and Source" tab on the left.

 **2. Restrict the observation epochs.**
+In the "Timing" tab, for the "Time of Observation" select "Completed in the Last..." and enter

 In the table on the bottom, in the column with the header "lsst band" select "i" from the dropdown menu.